 Saisons to Try From Side Project Brewing: Bière du Pays, Noir du Fermier, and Saison du Fermier

 Side Project is another one of the American breweries that has managed to build excitement around saisons and farmhouse ales.
-Despite the fact that Side Project is a relatively new brewery, there’s a sense of history and reverence in all of Side Project’s beer.
+With Side Project, there’s a sense of history and reverence in all of its beers.
 And while the brewery can pump out decadent, hype-worthy stouts, it can also produce delicate, beautiful grisettes and saisons.

 Suarez Family Brewery